 Here’s a postpartum body before and after.
 The first picture is my 4 weeks postpartum belly in July.
 The second picture is from February.

-2. Your body looks different
+2. Your body may have changed

 And while we’re talking about squishy stomachs, your body, in general, may look different.